On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance

 \subsection{Data Analysis}

 The inference latency experiments' results are analyzed using various statistical methods.
 Firstly, we use the Shapiro-Wilks test and Q-Q plot for each deployment strategy to assess the normality of the inference latency distribution and determine if parametric or non-parametric tests are appropriate for testing the hypotheses.
-After observing that the data does not conform to a normal distribution, we employ the Kruskal-Wallis (KW) test~\cite{ostertagova2014methodology} to compare the inference latency distributions of independent groups (i.e., deployment strategies) based on two different dimensions (i.e., operator and tier dimension) and determine if there exists a significant difference among at least two of the independent groups (hypothesis testing).
+After observing from the Shapiro-Wilks test and Q-Q plot that the data does not conform to a normal distribution, we employ the Kruskal-Wallis (KW) test~\cite{ostertagova2014methodology} to compare the inference latency distributions of independent groups (i.e., deployment strategies) based on two different dimensions (i.e., operator and tier dimension) and determine if there exists a significant difference among at least two of the independent groups (hypothesis testing).
+Further, the Conover test, a non-parametric post-hoc test, was used to perform pairwise comparisons of different deployment strategies across the tier and Operator Dimensions.
+This test was chosen to identify significant differences between strategies after a significant result was observed in the initial Kruskal-Wallis test.
+The Conover test's robustness to non-normal data ensures reliable comparisons of deployment strategies in scenarios where parametric assumptions may not hold.
 The design approach for the KW and Conover statistical tests across the tier and operator Dimension is illustrated in Table~\ref{approach_tier_dimention} and Table~\ref{approach_operator_dimention}, respectively.